netmme/cyber-cheatsheets/README.md

 Downloading cheatsheets from here and there.

 #### Sans
-Downloading the cheatsheets from two official list plus some missing ones.
+Downloading the cheatsheets from two official lists plus some missing ones.

 #### Owasp
 Downloading the prebuild site.